Prady2112/fmcg-relative-valuation/README.md

 This model uses simplified balance sheet and cash flow assumptions (e.g., non-core investments and other liabilities held flat or estimated) appropriate for a peer benchmarking exercise, not a full sell-side model.
 Two peer companies (Godrej Consumer, Marico) use estimated EBITDA margins where precise disclosure was not available; these are flagged in the workbook.
 All projections are illustrative and based on the stated assumptions, which can be adjusted in the model.

-## Disclaimer

-This project was prepared for educational and portfolio purposes only and does not constitute investment advice.